 The Department finds there is no evidence that the project will exceed the level of service standard, will result in a change in air traffic patterns, will result in vehicle miles traveled beyond that expected, will result in inadequate emergency access, inadequate access to nearby uses or inadequate parking capacity; or will conflict with adopted policies supporting transportation.

-The project site is approximately two miles south of the California Redwood Coast - Humboldt County Airport, the closest airport.
+a) Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resource Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: i) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resource Code section 5020.1 (k), or ii) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe?
 XVIII.
-Tribal Gulfural Resources: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No impaci a) Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resource Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: i) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resource Code section 5020.1(k), or х ii) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe? Х
+Tribal Cultural Resources.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Historical Resources, or in a local register of historical resources as defined in Public Resource Code section 5020.1 (k), or X ii) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1, the lead agency shall consider the significance of the resource to a California X significance of a tribal cultural resource, defined in Public Resource Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Historical Resources, or in a local register of historical resources as defined in Public Resource Code section Х and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1, the lead agency shall consider the significance of the resource to a California • х -

-(a) Less Than Significant Impact: The project was referred to the Northwest Information Center at Sonoma State University, the Blue Lake Rancheria, the Wiyot Tribe and the Bear River Band of the Rohnerville Rancheria.
-Although the response from the NWIC recommended a study, further consultation with the Blue Lake Rancheria and the Wiyot Tribe recommended approval with no further study provided a note regarding inadvertent discovery is included in the project.
-The standard condition of inadvertent discovery has been included as Mitigation Measure No. 2.
+(a-b) Less Than Significant Impact: The project was referred to the Northwest Information Center (NWIC), the Bear River Band of the Rohnerville Rancheria and the Wiyot Tribe.
+The NWIC recommended a cultural resource study and consultation with the local Tribes.
+Upon further consultation with the Wiyot Tribe, it was determined that the site had a low possibility of containing cultural resources.
+Therefore, it was recommended that the project be approved with no further study provided a note regarding inadvertent discovery is included in the project.
+The standard condition of inadvertent discovery has been included as Mitigation Measure No. 3.